-Health 1 is a required introductory course that includes health topics such as exercise, stress, self-esteem, nutrition, human sexuality, alcohol, and drugs, as well as the impacts these have on one's health.
-These issues are looked at from the three aspects of health: physical, mental/emotional, and social.
-The student will also learn the importance of each of these elements of health, and the impact each element has on each other.
+nounni noquinou Course #: 74 Health 1 is a required introductory course that includes health topics SCED Code: 08051 such as exercise, stress, self-esteem, nutrition, human sexuality, Duration: semester course alcohol, and drugs, as well as the impacts these have on one's Credits: 1 health.
+These issues are looked at from the three aspects of health: Grade: 9 physical, mental/emotional, and social.
+The student will also learn the Prerequisite: none importance of each of these elements of health, and the impact each element has on each other.